I'm a member

 Printer Friendly Version

 Keratoconus is a progressive bilateral dystrophy that is characterized by paracentral steepening and stromal thinning that impairs visual acuity.
 Initial treatment often consists of hard contact lenses.
 A penetrating keratoplasty (i.e., corneal grafting) was traditionally considered the next line of treatment in patients who developed intolerance to contact lenses.
-While visual acuity is typically improved with keratoplasty, perioperative complications are an associated risk, long-term topical steroid use is required, and endothelial cell loss occurs over time, which is a particular concern in younger patients.
+While visual acuity is typically improved with penetrating keratoplasty, perioperative complications are an associated risk; long-term topical steroid use is required; and endothelial cell loss occurs over time, which is a particular concern in younger patients.
 As an alternative, a variety of keratorefractive procedures have been attempted, broadly divided into subtractive and additive techniques.
-Subtractive techniques include photorefractive keratectomy or laser in situ keratomileusis (LASIK), but in general, results of these techniques have been poor.
-In deep anterior lamellar keratoplasty, pathologic corneal stromal tissue is selectively removed to the level of the Descemet membrane; followed by transplantation of a donor graft.
-Implantation of intrastromal corneal ring segments represents an additive technique in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for a penetrating keratoplasty.
+Subtractive techniques include photorefractive keratectomy or laser in situ keratomileusis (LASIK), although generally, results of these techniques have been poor.
+In deep anterior lamellar keratoplasty, pathologic corneal stromal tissue is selectively removed to the level of the Descemet membrane, followed by transplantation of a donor graft.
+Implantation of intrastromal corneal ring segments represents an additive technique, in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for a penetrating keratoplasty.

 Pellucid marginal degeneration is a noninflammatory progressive degenerative disease, typically characterized by bilateral peripheral thinning (ectasia) of the inferior cornea.
-Deterioration of visual function results from the irregular astigmatism induced by asymmetric distortion of the cornea, and visual acuity typically cannot be restored by using spherocylindrical lenses.
+Deterioration of functional vision results from the irregular astigmatism induced by asymmetric distortion of the cornea, and visual acuity typically cannot be restored by using spherocylindrical lenses.
 Rigid gas permeable contact lenses may be used to treat pellucid marginal degeneration.
-Intracorneal ring segment implantation, crescentic lamellar keratoplasty, penetrating keratoplasty, and corneal wedge excision have also been proposed.
+Intracorneal ring segment implantation, crescentic lamellar keratoplasty, penetrating keratoplasty, and corneal wedge excision have also been proposed as treatments.

 Intrastromal corneal ring segments correct myopia by flattening the center of the cornea and represent an alternative to laser in situ keratomileusis (LASIK) and other refractive surgeries.
 A proposed advantage of the intrastromal corneal ring segments is that their insertion does not affect the central cornea and thus, their effect is not related to the healing process in the cornea.
 No corneal tissue is removed, and the implants may be removed or replaced.
 However, mild myopia is effectively treated with either spectacles or contact lenses.